aer0ss/aerofs/docs/engineering/design/policy-management.md

 [ _vigorous hand-waving_ ] which updates the centralized Configuration Server.

-- The Configuration Server initiates notifications for the affected users and devices through verkehr.
+- The Configuration Server initiates notifications for the affected users and devices through lipwig.
 The notification just indicates "You need to check for updated configs".

 - On next device startup, or in response to the message from verkehr, the device gets the new or updated configuration values from the centralized Config Server; the